Q: What is CCRN-E?

 Q: What is a tele-ICU?

-A: AACN has adopted the term of "tele-ICU" to describe the delivery of remote intensive care services where monitoring systems are used to:
+A: AACN has adopted the term "tele-ICU" to describe the delivery of remote intensive care services where monitoring systems are used to:

 - Maximize technology in order to detect trends in patient data.